 October 2002 saw us gain our Volunteer Development England Quality Mark and in 2006 our Volunteer Centre Quality Accreditation by the newly formed Volunteering England.
 As well as demonstrating our excellence across all six core functions of a Volunteer Centre (which include brokerage, developing volunteering opportunities and good practice development), we were commended for our emphasis on helping people to overcome barriers to volunteering and our work with groups that may be considered marginalised.
 This focus continues today.

 In 2011 we rebranded the organisation again - taking the ‘ing’ off our name, to become Volunteer Bristol.
 But the exercise was about more than just dropping a few letters.
-These are difficult times for voluntary organisations and we are in the process of reviewing the service that we provide to volunteers and volunteer-involving organisations to ensure that we can continue to support volunteering into the future.
+We reviewed the service that we provide to volunteers and volunteer-involving organisations to ensure that we can continue to support volunteering into the future.